 This course explores the mechanisms involved in the pathogenesis of body systems throughout the lifespan.
 Emphasis is on understanding pathophysiology as an alteration in normal physiological functioning of individuals and the presentation of selected pathophysiology and subsequent symptomatology in diverse individuals across the lifespan.
 The scientific approach will provide understanding of the mechanisms of disease as they are related to clinical decision-making for health promotion, risk reduction, and disease management.

-UPNS 354 Behavioral and Community Health - 6 credits (4 theory/2 clinical)
+UPNS 349 Adult Health & Illness II: Care of the Geriatric Adult - 6 credits (4 theory/2 clinical)